Propel (OTCMKTS:PRLPF) Stock Price Down 0.3%

-Propel Holdings Inc. (OTCMKTS:PRLPF – Get Free Report)’s stock price dropped 0.3% during mid-day trading on Friday .
-The stock traded as low as $12.27 and last traded at $12.27.
-Approximately 300 shares changed hands during trading, a decline of 85% from the average daily volume of 2,052 shares.
+Propel Holdings Inc. (OTCMKTS:PRLPF – Get Free Report) dropped 0.3% during mid-day trading on Friday .
+The company traded as low as $12.27 and last traded at $12.27.
+Approximately 300 shares changed hands during mid-day trading, a decline of 85% from the average daily volume of 2,052 shares.
 The stock had previously closed at $12.30.

 Propel Price Performance